artv15/RBWR-Thingy/README.md

 # RBWR Thingy
-An unfinished calculator that does two things as of now
+A calculator that does three things as of now

 ## MWe to APR conversion
 Can convert MWe demand and plant usage to a more or less approximate APR target.\